pawelgrzybek/pawelgrzybek.com/content/posts/2018-11-25-cross-cutting-functionality-in-react-using-higher-order-components-render-props-and-hooks.md

 There is no rose without a thorn.
 Chained higher order components can lead to prop naming collisions — technically there is nothing incorrect about the implementation but unexpected results are painful to debug.
 When overused it is hard to guess where particular prop is coming from and going through nested tree in a console isn't pleasant at all.
 Some rare issues with using them inside a `render()`, class static methods and passing `ref`s are well detailed on React docs under the [Higher-Order Components — Caveats](https://reactjs.org/docs/higher-order-components.html#caveats) section.

-[Michael Jackson](https://twitter.com/mjackson), creator of [React Router](https://github.com/ReactTraining/react-router) and tons of other popular open source projects pointed out a lot of issues with HOCs in his talk ["Never Write Another HoC"](https://youtu.be/BcVAq3YFiuc) presented at Phoenix ReactJS in September 2017.
+[Michael Jackson](https://twitter.com/mjackson), creator of [React Router](https://github.com/ReactTraining/react-router) and few other popular open source projects pointed out a lot of issues with HOCs in his talk ["Never Write Another HoC"](https://youtu.be/BcVAq3YFiuc) presented at Phoenix ReactJS in September 2017.
 His solution leads me to another way of cross-cutting functionality in React.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I can do anything you&#39;re doing with your HOC using a regular component with a render prop.
 Come fight me.</p>&mdash; MICHAEL JACKSON (@mjackson) <a href="https://twitter.com/mjackson/status/885910701520207872?ref_src=twsrc%5Etfw">July 14, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>